Limits and colimits of synthetic $\infty$-categories: Extension types, Segal types and covariant families

 Informally, $A$ is a Segal type if any pair of composable arrows have an essentially unique composite.

 The first component of the center of contraction of this type is the \textbf{composition} of $f$ and $g$, we adopt the usual notation $g\circ f$ for such term.
 This composition of arrows is associative whenever it is defined.
-Furthermore, under the assumption that $A$ is a Segal type then for all $x:A$ there is $\idtyp_x:\homtyp_A(x,x)$ defined as $\idtyp_x(t)\equiv x$ for all $t:\simplex^1$.
-This element is the \textbf{identity} for the composition.\\
+For any type $ A $ we can define $\idx_x:\homtyp_A(x,x)$ as $\idx_x(t)\equiv x$ for all $t:\simplext$.
+Furthermore, under the assumption that $A$ is a Segal type this element is the \textbf{identity} for the composition (see \cite[Section 5.2 and 5.3]{riehlshulman}).

-It is quite remarkable fact, although maybe not surprising, that solely with the condition of Definition \ref{segaldefi} it is enough to obtain all the expected categorical properties from a Segal type in sHoTT.
 We can also get a useful characterization of Segal types: